Structured Secrets

 Rotating Fields

 Click Rotate on a structured secret.
-You select which fields to rotate.
+Pick which fields to rotate.
 Unselected fields keep their current values.
+Each rotation creates a new version.
+Done from the dashboard only.

 Available charsets: symbols (default), alphanumeric, numbers, uuid.